nv-morpheus/Morpheus/docs/source/developer_guide/guides.md

 - [List of available Morpheus modules](../modules/morpheus_modules.md)

-However, there are likely going to be situations that require writing a custom module, either for creating your own reusable work units, or for creating a new compound module from a set of existing primitives.
+There are likely going to be situations that require writing a custom module, either for creating your own reusable work units, or for creating a new compound module from a set of existing primitives.
 The following guides will walk through the process of creating a custom module in Python and C++.